 Consistency is a fundamental requirement in language services, and AI excels in maintaining it.
 Machine Translation systems, for instance, ensure that the same terminology and phrasing are consistently used throughout a document or a series of translations.
 This is particularly advantageous for technical, legal, or medical documents where precision and consistency are non-negotiable.

 One of the standout features of AI is its ability to support multiple languages simultaneously.
 Human professionals often specialize in a handful of languages, but AI can efficiently process an extensive array of languages.
 This becomes invaluable in a multilingual global market, where diverse language requirements are the norm.

 Speed and Real-Time Communication

 The speed at which AI can process and deliver translations is unparalleled.
 This is especially valuable for interpreters who need to provide real-time translations during events, conferences, or live television broadcasts.
-AI tools can assist human interpreters by providing instantaneous translations, reducing the strain of simultaneous interpretation and allowing professionals to maintain high levels of accuracy.
+AI tools like Celonis Process Mining and UiPath, which analyze process execution data, can assist human interpreters with translations, reducing the strain of simultaneous interpretation and allowing professionals to maintain high levels of accuracy.

 Enhanced Terminology Management